HoseinParvaresh/HoseinParvaresh/README.md

 <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width=30%>

 <br><br>
-- 👨‍💻 I'm Front-end Developer
+- I'm 23 years old, and I was born in Bushehr, Iran.
-- 💻 More than 2 years of work experience
+- More than 2 years of work experience
-- :school: I `studying` at the University of [Persian Gulf Bushehr](https://www.pgu.ac.ir/fa).
+- I studying at the University of [Persian Gulf Bushehr](https://www.pgu.ac.ir/fa).
-- ✍🏻 I love using Software as a solution for every Problem
+- I love using Software as a solution for every Problem
-- 🤓 Always learning new things
+- Always learning new things
-- 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/user-attachments/files/19434378/default.pdf)
+-  I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/user-attachments/files/19434378/default.pdf)

 <br>